exercism/x86-64-assembly/exercises/concept/black-jack/.docs/introduction.md

 #### TEST Instruction

-The `test` instruction makes a logical AND between both operands and sets flags according to the result.
+The `test` instruction makes a bitwise AND between both operands and sets flags according to the result.

 If A is the first operand and B, the second: